| | |

 3. Pour the crushed tomatoes over the meat, along with the tomato paste and stir until combined.
 Season with salt and pepper (and optional chili flakes) until it is to your liking.
 Set aside.

 4.Place the spinach in a skillet and cook on medium heat until soft.
-Remove from the pay and roughly chop the sauteed spinach.
+Remove from the pan and roughly chop the sauteed spinach.

 5. To a medium size bowl, add the ricotta cheese, chopped spinach and egg.
 Stir until well mixed.